 1.1c2 Creating a Focus on Action SLs create a focus on action through the LS (Figure 1.1-1) with systematic processes to review the organization's objectives with dashboards 6 starting at the UM/Deputy level.
 Those dashboards flow down to reviews between Deputies and superintendents.
 Each SL and superintendent monitors a variety of measures and actively seeks benchmarks for all key measures.
 Needed actions are identified in 3 and expectations are set in 4.
 When possible, DPU focuses on actions that have multiple benefits to DPU or stakeholders (SH).
 For example, the sewer or wastewater collection (WC) system assessment process enables us to complete targeted repairs, use trenchless technology to minimize environmental impact, save money and develop a new WF capability.
 The most recent improvement was made under the guidance of the WC AMT which researched and adopted the National Association of Sewer Service Companies Organization (NASSCO) Pipeline Assessment Certification Program (PACP).
-We determined that it was cost effective to train one of our employees as a NASSCO PACP trainer and move one or our c employees as a NASSCOTACT trainer and move Create a focus on action to: Achieve mission AMT actionsPPA goals &amp; coachingPerformance measures linked to budget Improve performance 8 Figure P.2-3 and PDSA throughout DPU, such as: o Video assessments of sewer systems o Enhanced GIS capabilities o O&M software for WWTP, WP & hydroelectric plants Identify needed actions Strategic Planning (Figure 2.1-1) AMT process optimizes repair/replace Dashboard review of performance trends/benchmarks Set expecta- tion 4 SP Objectives &amp; measuresPPAs and coachingBenchmarks &amp; targets for KPMs Create & balance value for customers/SH Timing of CIP with LAC road projects reduces costs of both projects Make intelligent in-house vs. contracting decisions (i.e. engineering designs, GIS) Produce, not purchase electric power Utility rate studies to reduce price volatility, ensure costs are correctly allocated to users, build reserves for major CIPs Independent studies to measure industry trends, cost of service, commodity availability & cost, new technology & innovative opportunities Value of solar study Focus on reliability (SAIDI) Personal accountability PPA reviews UM performance review by BPU using SP goals Condition Assessment reporting to BPU by Deputies certification training in-house.
-In the spirit of partnering with our neighbors, DPU offers training to SHs, DOE and nearby communities at cost.
+We determined that it was cost effective to train one of our employees as a NASSCO PACP trainer and move

+Create a focus on action to: Achieve mission AMT actionsPPA goals & coachingPerformance measures linked to budget Improve performance 8 Figure P.2-3 and PDSA throughout DPU, such as: o Video assessments of sewer systems o Enhanced GIS capabilities o O&M software for WWTP, WP & hydroelectric plants Identify needed actions Strategic Planning (Figure 2.1-1) AMT process optimizes repair/replace Dashboard review of performance trends/benchmarks Set expecta- tion 4 SP Objectives & measuresPPAs and coachingBenchmarks & targets for KPMs Create & balance value for customers/SH Timing of CIP with LAC road projects reduces costs of both projects Make intelligent in-house vs. contracting decisions (i.e. engineering designs, GIS) Produce, not purchase electric power Utility rate studies to reduce price volatility, ensure costs are correctly allocated to users, build reserves for major CIPs Independent studies to measure industry trends, cost of service, commodity availability & cost, new technology & innovative opportunities Value of solar study Focus on reliability (SAIDI) Personal accountability PPA reviews UM performance review by BPU using SP goals Condition Assessment reporting to BPU by Deputies Theodors accounts the mission improves.